 Its growth over recent years has been driven by a boom in computer services, highlighting the importance of digital creative industries such as video games.

-What areas of the creative arts and design sector can I work in?
+What creative industries can I work in?

 Employment opportunities can be grouped into:

-- advertising and marketing;
+- advertising and marketing

-- film, TV, video, radio and photography;
+- film, TV, video, radio and photography

-- IT, software and computer services;
+- IT, software and computer services

-- museums, galleries and libraries;
+- museums, galleries and libraries